-While there are many different treatment approaches, your child's plan may involve some of these common elements:
+While there are many different treatment approaches, your child's plan may involve some common elements.

-- nutritional monitoring and oversight: your child's dietitian will regularly assess your child's growth, how much feed they are having, and help you with choosing nutritional foods to introduce
+Your child's dietitian will regularly assess your child's growth, how much feed they are having, and help you with choosing nutritional foods to introduce.

-- hunger manipulation: your child's tube feeds may be decreased by your dietitian, or scheduled differently so that your child is more likely to feel hunger at mealtimes when they will be fed by mouth (oral mealtimes)
+Your dietitian may decrease your child's tube feeds, or schedule them differently so that your child is more likely to feel hunger at mealtimes when they will be fed by mouth (oral mealtimes).

-- oral motor and sensory techniques: your speech and language therapist can help with improving skills such as drinking from a cup and using a spoon, and introducing new tastes or textures to your child
+Your speech and language therapist can help with improving skills such as drinking from a cup and using a spoon, and introducing new tastes or textures to your child.

-- behavioural techniques: your psychologist or other medical professional may help you learn strategies to increase structure and routine in meals, introduce new tastes or textures, decrease mealtime problem behaviours, and reward desired behaviours
+Your psychologist or other medical professional may help you learn strategies to increase structure and routine in meals, introduce new tastes or textures, decrease mealtime problem behaviours, and reward desired behaviours.

 On this page